tmilne5/Trust-the-Critics/README.md

 ### WGAN generation
-For completeness we include the code that was used to obtain the WGAN performance figures in Table 3 of the paper.
-This code can be run using the wgan_gp.py and wgan_gp_eval.py scripts.
+For completeness we include the code that was used to obtain the WGAN FID statistics in Table 3 of the paper, which includes the wgan_gp.py and wgan_gp_eval.py scripts.